Santa Coloma de Gramenet: Stained glass

 The windows in the upper part of the apse have been provided with seven stained glass windows.
-You have to observe the three in the center, made by the cartoonist Pere Cánovas and the glazier Francisco Queixalós that offer a rich diversity of colors.
+The three in the center were made by the cartoonist Pere Cánovas and the glazier Francisco Queixalós.

 The one on the left reproduces the historical signs of the Colomense town during its long rural period (the Pallaresa Tower, the Balldovina Tower, the Puig Castellar, "the Old Church" and the most typical agricultural products from which the local peasantry lived).
 The middle one represents Santa Colona (Patroness) with her legendary emblems (the bear, fire and rain, the dove and the Bible).
 The one on the right shows the two most emblematic buildings of the current city (the Town Hall and the church of Santa Coloma).

 In addition, the blue color that decorates the lower part of the two stained glass windows – "rural" and "urban" – evokes the river Besós present in all eras.